ykbryan/bryanchua.com/_posts/2026-06-21-when-ai-builds-ai-operator-moat.md

 ## Why This Puts Anthropic Ahead

 The question I get most: isn't OpenAI doing the same thing?
-What about the open-source models — Llama, Qwen, DeepSeek?
+What about the open-source models — Llama, Qwen, DeepSeek, GLM 5.2?
 Aren't they closing the gap?

-After a couple of weekends with Fable 5, my honest answer is no — not on the dimension that matters most.
+After a weekend with Fable 5, my honest answer is no — not on the dimension that matters most.

 The open-source models are mildly better than each other.
 They compete on benchmarks, inference cost, accessibility.
 That's real, and for a lot of use cases it's enough.
 But the compound-intelligence gap — the ability to reason about what you *don't* know, to surface the thing that was never in the prompt — I'm only seeing that at the frontier.
 And right now the frontier is Anthropic.